SUSE/phoebe/README.md

 $ meson compile
 ```

-There are few compile-time flags which can be passed to Meson to enable some code behaviour:
+There are few compile-time flags which can be passed to Meson to enable some code behavior:

 * **print_messages**: used to print to `stdout` only the most important messages (this is the only parameter enabled by default)
 * **print_advanced_messages**: used for very verbose printing to `stdout` (useful for debugging purposes)